robomq/robomq.io/docs/Workday_Connector.md

-We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Workday or any of its affiliates.
+<i style="font-size:0.85rem;">We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Workday or any of its affiliates.
 The name Workday is a registered trademark of Workday.
 The use of the Workday trademark is for identification and reference purposes only and does not imply any association with Workday or any of its affiliates.